Barbaralee Diamonstein-Spielvogel

-Barbaralee Diamonstein-Spielvogel (born January 27, 1932) is an American preservationist, historian, author, and television producer.
+Barbaralee Diamonstein-Spielvogel, born January 27, 1932) is an American preservationist, historian, author, and television producer.
 She is an advocate for the preservation of the historic built environment and the arts.
-She has worked in the fields of art, architecture, crafts, historic preservation, fashion, and public policy in the U.S. She is the author of 24 books, numerous articles and essays, and recipient of many honors and awards.
-She is a former White House Assistant, the first Director of Cultural Affairs in New York City, and the longest serving New York City Landmarks Preservation Commissioner.
+A graduate of New York University, she has worked in the fields of art, architecture, crafts, historic preservation, fashion, and public policy in the U.S. She is the author of 25 books, numerous articles and essays, and recipient of many honors and awards.
+She is a former White House Assistant, the first Director of Cultural Affairs in New York City, the longest serving New York City Landmarks Preservation Commissioner and chair of the New York State Council on the Arts.
+Barbaralee Diamonstein-Spielvogel was married to renowned business executive, Carl Spielvogel, for forty years.
+He died in 2021.

 Career

 From 1963 to 1966, she served as a White House Assistant at The White House, where she helped create the White House Fellows, the Presidential Scholars Program, and the first and only White House Festival of the Arts in 1965.
 In 1966, she was appointed by Mayor John V. Lindsay as the first Director of Cultural Affairs in New York City.
-As director, she organized the first public art exhibition, which was in Bryant Park with artist Tony Smith, the first public performance in Central Park by the Metropolitan Opera, and the first week-long festival of films about New York at the Regency Theatre.
+As director, she organized the first public art exhibition, which was in Bryant Park with artist Tony Smith, the first public performance in Central Park by the Metropolitan Opera, the first city-wide Poetry Festival, and the first week-long festival of films about New York at the Regency Theatre (with a talk after each film by a notable critic or scholar, such as Pauline Kael, Vincent Canby, Donn Alan Pennemaker, Andrew Sarris, and Brendan Gill).
+Another of her important contributions as first Director was to codify the inclusion of cultural institutions in the New York City annual budget process; under her leadership, the 15 cultural institutions housed in City-owned buildings, or on City-owned property, which had been receiving their City support from the Bureau of the Budget, were added to the Cultural Affairs agency budget.